Kia Sportage: Australia

 The fifth-generation Sportage was launched in Australia on 4 November 2021, with four trim levels: S, SX, SX+ and GT Line.
 Four powertrains were available: a 1.6-litre T-GDi turbocharged petrol with a 7 speed DCT (AWD), a 2.0-litre MPi petrol with either a 6 speed manual or 6 speed auto (FWD), and a 2.0-litre CRDi turbocharged diesel with an 8 speed auto (AWD).
 In March 2024, the FWD Hybrid version was added to the range for the SX and GT Line trim levels.

 The facelifted Sportage was released in Australia in May 2025, with manual variants being discontinued and the all-wheel drive option became available for the Hybrid version.
-The 7 speed DCT on 1.6 T-GDi was replaced with a 8 speed auto.
+The 7-speed DCT on 1.6 T-GDi was replaced with a 8-speed automatic.

 New Zealand

 The fifth-generation Sportage was released in New Zealand on 4 November 2021 with sales commenced in January 2022.
 At launch, four trim levels were available: LX, LX+, Deluxe and X-Line.
 Three powertrains were available: a 1.6-litre T-GDi turbocharged petrol (AWD), a 2.0-litre MPi petrol (FWD) marketed as the 'Urban' and a 2.0-litre CRDi turbocharged diesel (AWD).

 In January 2024, the Hybrid version was added to the range with two variants available.